 Chambers USA 2006

-2007 as “‘both incredibly organized and wonderfully clear.
-He is superb when you need someone to take a highly complex area of law and distill it to its essence.’”
+has described him as “both incredibly organized and wonderfully clear.
+He is superb when you need someone to take a highly complex area of law and distill it to its essence.”